abhishek-kumar-code/Redfish_Public/Specification.md

 * Services should return status code [405](#status-405) if the client specifies a PATCH request against a collection.
 * The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match.

-Within a PATCH request, unchanged members within of a JSON array may be specified as empty JSON objects.
+Within a PATCH request, unchanged members within a JSON array may be specified as empty JSON objects.

 OData markup ([resource identifiers](#resource-identifier-property), [type](#type-property), [etag](#etag-property) and [links](#links-property)) are ignored on Update.